 Working inflammation-fighting herbs into your diet (whether that’s through teas, in cooking, or with supplements) is one way to start getting a bit more balanced.
 Other popular herbs in Korea to start experimenting with include dried clementine, atractylodis, and cinnamon—all of which are linked to promoting good digestion, immunity, and, of course, chi.
 (Pro tip: Buy what you can’t find at the grocery store at a local Korean market or on Amazon.)

-Use food to keep your gut happy
+Eat probiotic and fermented foods to keep your gut happy

 In Korea, popping probiotics isn’t a daily habit like it is in the U.S.; Koreans are already getting their fix through food.
 “The way Koreans eat is really the key to why they are pegged to be the longest living country by 2030,” says Korean Food Made Simple author Judy Joo.
 “A wide array of side dishes, called banchan, accompany every meal and offer up Korea’s wide harvest from the mountains, valleys, fields, and seas.
 It’s this way of balanced eating that makes for balanced digestion,” Joo says.